elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 #### All databases in the datastore will use the same database version
 For example, if you create a datastore with PostgreSQL 11, then all the databases in this datastore will use PostgreSQL 11.

-#### Before you restore from backup: storage usage must be max 65%
-When you wish to restore a datastore from backup, you need to ensure that your storage usage on each datastore node is at maximum 65%.
-This is because the current restore from backup method will use your datastore nodes storage to temporarily store the backup files during the restore.
-To ensure this, you need to use the Scale Storage functionality when needed, before doing a restore from backup.
-After restore from backup is done, you can resize the datastore nodes back to the desired size again.

 #### Nodes and datastores are created one by one
 When deploying a new datastore or adding a new node, all other actions are added to a queue.